thejud/jx/README.md

 ## TODO

-    Add better install procedure.
+Add a better install procedure.

 Add positional field extraction.
 Will require validation of fields on every line to match the first line to prevent silently dropping/munging columns

 Make the smart page set detection configurable.
 Better for environments that use different conventions to indicate paged sets.
-Note that you can pre-filter with jq if you
+Note that you can use jq to extract only the objects you want, then extract the desired fields with jx:

+    jq '.permissions.users[]' | jx id name

 ## AUTHOR